juju-solutions/layer-benchmark-gui/README.md

 - Knowledge of [Juju](https://jujucharms.com) and how it [works](https://jujucharms.com/docs/stable/getting-started)
 - [Juju 1.24 recommended](https://jujucharms.com/get-started), Juju 1.23 minimum
 - A [Juju bootstrapped](https://jujucharms.com/docs/stable/getting-started) environment
-- A [Launchpad](https://launchpad.net) ID that has been added to the CABS Launchpad Team.

 ## Getting the CABS charms